manan123488/labmodule/README.md

-# Flutter E-commerce App with Admin Panel
+# Flutter online Shopping(ShopSphere) App with Admin Panel

 ## Purpose
 This project is a Flutter-based mobile application designed to provide users with a platform to browse products, manage their accounts, and place orders.
 It also includes a comprehensive admin panel for managing users, products, orders, and notifications.